qlik-oss/core-document-synchronization/README.md

 # Doc synchronization

 This document contains an example on how to synchronize documents between multiple QIX Engine instances in Qlik Core.
-The orchestration used in this example is `Kubernetes`.
+The orchestration used in this example is [Kubernetes]( https://kubernetes.io/).

 To better visualize the synchronization this example contains two running QIX Engine instances deployed as two separate services.
-This is to ensure that the example uses both QIX engine instances and that sessions are not balanced by Kubernetes built-in loadbalancer.
+This is to ensure that the example uses both QIX engine instances and that sessions are not balanced by Kubernetes built-in load balancer.

 ## Description